BaranBey21/Senorita/README.md

 class Development(Config):
-    OWNER_ID = 1188384442  # my telegram ID
+    OWNER_ID =  1137511834 # my telegram ID
-    OWNER_USERNAME = "MysteryxD"  # my telegram username
+    OWNER_USERNAME = "MBBS_LOVER"  # my telegram username
     API_KEY = "your bot api key"  # my api key, as provided by the botfather SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
-    MESSAGE_DUMP = '-1001375770539' # some group chat that your bot is a member of USE_MESSAGE_DUMP = True
+    MESSAGE_DUMP = '-1001482455032' # some group chat that your bot is a member of USE_MESSAGE_DUMP = True
     SUDO_USERS = []  # List of id's for users which have sudo access to the bot.
     LOAD = []